nikhilm/uvbook/source/introduction.rst

 Background
 ----------

-The :term:`node.js` project began in 2009 as a JavaScript environment decoupled from the browser.
+The node.js_ project began in 2009 as a JavaScript environment decoupled from the browser.
 Using Google's V8_ and Marc Lehmann's libev_, node.js combined a model of I/O -- evented -- with a language that was well suited to the style of programming; due to the way it had been shaped by browsers.
 As